kr-colab/disperseNN2/docs/source/usage.rst

 5. Empirical prediction
 ************************

-Finally, for predicting with empirical data, we provide the program with (1) a .vcf and (2) a .locs file (mentioned above, with preprocessing).
+For predicting with empirical data, we provide the program with (1) a .vcf and (2) a .locs file (mentioned above, with preprocessing).
 The order of individuals in the .vcf needs to match that of the .locs file.
 SNPs should be minimally filtered to exclude indels, multi-allelic sites, and maybe low-confidence variant calls; however, low-frequency SNPs should be left in as these are informative about demography.

 .. code-block:: console